nikked/ankimd/README.md

 ## TODO

-* clear anki.md after making cards
+* clear anki.md after making cards: CLI arg
+* write by default to anki_output.csv and make date folder behind CLI arg

+### Error handling

+* if no anki.md file, create it with a sample card
+* if anki.md file empty, inform about this to user

 ### Card types
 * Add card type support